 Since the opening of school, the Library has ordered 200 new book titles, must of which are now on the shelves for the use of the students.
-The new titles include a large number of fiction and nonis tion lost sellers, several of which ire mantioned in the "Book Notes" of this paper.
-The list also includes helds of literature, education, vocamond guidance science, interior designations, guidance and personnel, rangement, in contrast to a feder difference books - Several new hands have been pur service by retirement, but before so now.
-We really need a good this can be accomplished we need picture of our school.
-Will you a satisfactory substitute.
-This help us get one?
+The new titles include a Jarge number of fiction and nonis tion best sellers, several of which are mantioned in the "Book Notes" of this paper.
+The list also includes helds of literature, education, vocathen I guidance science, interior de to trans, authorie and personnel, rangement, in contrast to a feder officer's books.
+Several new basis have been pur-